There's a Whole World Out ThereExplore Westmont’s Global Programs

 Literature comes alive in the land of its origin

-During fall semester of even-numbered years, Westmont students explore the terrain where British and Irish literature was written.
-Although the name is England Semester, the program reaches beyond England to Scotland, Northern Ireland, and the Republic of Ireland.
+Discover the terrain where British and Irish literature was written.
+And, though the name is England Semester, be ready to explore beyond England to Northern Ireland, and the Republic of Ireland.
 England Semester brings together a community of Westmont students enlivened by new experiences, passionate about language and literature, and eager to broaden their cultural horizons.

-You will learn and grow from first-hand experience of British sites, theater performances, guest lecturers, hosts, current events, and artifacts which have played, and are still playing, significant roles in English history and literature.
+You will learn and grow from first-hand experience of sites in Britain and Ireland, from theater performances, guest lecturers, hosts, current events, and artifacts which have played, and are still playing, significant roles in British and Irish history and literature.

 What is Europe Semester?

 Europe Semester couples intensive study with first-hand experience of the places and people that have shaped European history and cultures.
 You will travel widely, read, research, and write extensively, and learn from experts and everyday people from across Europe.
 Your courses will fulfill Common Inquiries requirements from Westmont's General Education program, but your academic experience will be much more than meeting requirements.

 Go deeper.
 Challenge your understanding of healthcare, culture, faith in action and international development in beautiful Uganda.

 Westmont’s Global Health in Uganda Program provides undergraduate students in health-related disciplines the opportunity to complete global health coursework and to participate in an international field internship in Uganda.
 Recent internship locations include local hospitals, clinics, child development centers, and public health organizations.

 Since 80% of the population lives in rural settings in Uganda, you will visit healthcare initiatives implementing education, counseling, and clinical care alongside community healthcare workers, volunteers, and others mobilized for improved health and livelihoods in the countryside of Uganda.